djpapzin/N-819-chat-text-extraction/README.md

 # Chat Text Extraction and Categorization Enhancement

+## Introduction

+This project aims to address the challenges in extracting and categorizing text from WhatsApp chat screenshots.
+By improving the accuracy of text categorization and timestamp recognition, this script enhances the analysis and processing of chat data.

 ## Project Overview

 This project focuses on enhancing the capabilities of a Python script to extract and categorize text from WhatsApp chat screenshots.
 The primary goal is to accurately categorize text into sender and receiver, detect emojis, and recognize timestamps associated with each message.